Algorithmic Complexity of Newton’s Method for Computing $\sqrt{x}$

 Published:

-rounded down to the nearest integer.
+Suppose I want to solve the following Leetcode problem: Given a non-negative integer x, return the square root of x rounded down to the nearest integer.
 The returned integer should be non-negative as well.
 You must not use any built-in exponent function or operator.
-For example, do not use x** 0.5
+For example, do not use x**0.5 in Python.

 In general, if you have a positive integer $n$ and want to find out what factors divide it, you only need to check up to $\sqrt{n}$ for potential factors.
 We can use that same idea here and write the following code.